commercialhaskell/stackage/CURATORS.md

 ### Adding Debian packages for required system tools or libraries
 Additional (non-Haskell) system libraries or tools should be added to `stackage/debian-bootstrap.sh`.
 Committing the changes should trigger a DockerHub.
-Normally only the master branch needs to be updated since new packages are not added to the current lts release.
+Normally only the nightly branch needs to be updated since new packages are not added to the current lts release.

 Use [Ubuntu Package content search](http://packages.ubuntu.com/) to determine which package provides particular dev files (it defaults to trusty which is the same version as the server).